cwentland0/perform/doc/userguide/inputfiles.rst

 NumPy Primitive IC File
 ^^^^^^^^^^^^^^^^^^^^^^^
 Providing a complete primitive state profile is by far the simplest initialization method available.
 The ``init_file`` parameter in ``solver_params.inp`` provides the arbitrary location of a NumPy binary (``*.npy``) containing a single NumPy array.
-This NumPy array must be a two-dimensional array, where the first dimension is the number of governing equations in the system (3 + ``num_species`` - 1) and the second dimension is the number of cells in the discretized spatial domain.
+This NumPy array must be a two- or three-dimensional array, where the first dimension is the number of governing equations in the system (3 + ``num_species`` - 1) and the second dimension is the number of cells in the discretized spatial domain.
 The order of the first dimension *must* be ordered by pressure, velocity, temperature, and then chemical species mass fraction.
 The chemical species mass fractions must be ordered as they are in the chemistry file.
+The optional third dimension is the time step dimension; if a higher-order time integration method is requested, the initial condition profile may provide prior time steps to preserve this order of accuracy upon initialization.
+If only one time step or a two-dimensional profile is provided, the time integrator will attempt to "cold start" from a first-order scheme.

 This file can be generated however you like, such as ripping it manually from the unsteady outputs of a past **PERFORM** run, or generating a more complex series of discontinuous steps than what the ``ic_params_file`` settings handle natively.